Nipon Goswami

 Nipon Goswami (3 September 1942 – 27 October 2022) was an Indian actor and theatre artist associated with Assamese-language films.
 He was one of the veteran actors of Assamese Film Industry.
 He started his acting career as a stage actor and later established himself as a film actor.
 His most notable for his work in the 1969 film Dr. Bezbarua as well as Piyoli Phukan, Tumi Aahibaane and Aparoopa.

 Personal life

 Goswami was born on 3 September 1942 at Kolibari in Tezpur, Assam.
 His father Chandradhar Goswami was an actor and his mother Nirupama Goswami was a singer.
 He did his primary schooling at Kolibari LP School.
 After that, he moved to Tezpur Govt.
 HS School.
 He died after suffering from heart-related ailments on 27 October 2022, at the age of 80.

 Acting career

-After completing his B.A. he went to Calcutta for the interview at Pune Film Institute.
-In 1965, he went to Pune for his acting training.
-Subhash Ghai, Navin Nischol, Shatrughan Sinha etc. were his classmates.